pgsleepy/ultimatexr.io-1/content/guides/scripting-how-do-i.md

 The goal of this section is to provide through snippets a very quick understanding of which classes are involved in the different aspects of XR development and how exactly UltimateXR can be used to solve specific problems.

+Use the menu on the right to navigate to a specific topic.

 For a full scripting reference please visit the [API section](/api).

 ## Animation